rdouglascox/phil1012/14_the_semantics_of_MPL_part1.md

     distribution at all of values to nonlogical symbols of the language, there is a possible scenario in which these symbols have those values.
-* complex expressionsin particular, propositionshave their (truth) values determined by the values of their non-logical components, together with the laws of truth governing the logical symbols.
+* complex expressions---in particular, propositions---have their
+    (truth) values determined by the values of their non-logical components, together with the laws of truth governing the logical symbols.